Tabithadejong/Bikini-Proof/README.md

 ## Testing

      This website and its code has been tested in a number of ways
-1. Through the HTML validator of W3C https://validator.w3.org/.
+1. Through [the HTML validator of W3C](https://validator.w3.org/).
 The first time it gave a warning telling me there was a section that was not followed up with a heading(H1-H6) and that a div would also be sufficient if a heading is not necessary.
 I removed the section wrapper from the div and ran the code again.
 This time the code passed completely.
  ![Picture of the html report ](documentation%20/html_checker.png)

-2. Through the CSS validator of W3C https://jigsaw.w3.org/css-validator/.
+2. Through [the CSS validator of W3C](https://jigsaw.w3.org/css-validator/).
 The code got a green light straight away.

  ![Picture of the css report ](documentation%20/css_checker.png)